Neurofibromatosis

 People with schwannomatosis may have the following symptoms:

-Neurofibromatosis is often inherited (passed on by family members through your genes).
-But about 50% of people newly diagnosed with the disorder have no family history of the condition.
+Neurofibromatosis often is inherited (passed down by family members through your genes).
+But about 50% of people diagnosed with the disorder have no family history of the condition.
 That’s because it can result from a sudden mutation (change) in your genes.
 Once this change takes place, you can pass the mutant gene on to future generations.
-Mutations that lead to neurofibromatosis include:

-• Schwannomatosis: Mutations of the two known genes linked to schwannomatosis, SMARCB1 and LZTR1, which both suppress tumors, are associated with this type of neurofibromatosis.
+Mutations of two known genes are linked to schwannomatosis, SMARCB1 and LZTR1.
+Both suppress tumors.

 Neurofibromatosis is diagnosed using a number of tests, including: